growilabs/growi-docs/docs/en/admin-guide/management-cookbook/setup-search-system.md

-# How to Set Up and Management Full Text Search System
+# How to Set Up and Manage Full Text Search System

 (TBD)